John Pendarves

 John Pendarves (1622–1656) was an English Puritan controversialist.
+His wife Thomasine Pendarves was of an independent mind.
+She was the subject of speculation after Abiezer Coppe published letters her had exchanged with her.
+She later intercepted a letter to her husband and replied with her own (and more important) opinion.

 Life

 The son of John Pendarves of Crowan in Cornwall, John Pendarves was born at Skewes in that parish.
 He was admitted a servitor of Exeter College, Oxford, on 11 December 1637.
 He matriculated on 9 February 1638, on the same day as his elder brother, Ralph Pendarves, and became a competent disputant.
 He graduated B.A. on 3 March 1642, and took his name off the college books on 14 July 1642.

 For a time he was the parish lecturer of Wantage in Berkshire, but after several changes he became a defiant Baptist minister of a congregation at Abingdon.
 He challenged orthodox clergy to public debate, and Jasper Mayne undertook to meet him, in the church of Watlington, Oxfordshire.
 A well-attended discussion ended without any definite result.
 The eighth article brought against Edward Pocock, when he was cited in 1655 to appear before the commissioners for ejecting ignorant and scandalous ministers, was that he had refused to allow Pendarves to preach in his pulpit at Childrey.

+Baptist minister William Kiffin had written to Pendarves to suggest that he should remove Elizabeth Poole from her pulpit.
+Luckily the letter was intercepted by Thomasina Pendarves who replied to Kiffen telling him that his suggestion was ill advised and moreover he should in future write to her as she did not trust her husband to act correctly.
+Poole later published this letter but it is not known if anything resulted from his wife's letter to Kiffen.